 There are quite a few firms that have pivoted to become a Lean construction organization to reduce waste.

 Some exemplary adopters of Lean construction utilize the features in the Lean construction management software, Touchplan.
 For some, the critical flow unit during construction is people.
 For others, it’s the actual process.
 Here are a few examples of how Lean construction has helped firms with their projects.

 Lean construction examples are all around, including outstanding projects that Touchplan helped facilitate.
-Case studies showing the benefits to Lean construction through Touchplan show teams using Lean construction principles to manage projects, including:
+A recent e-book produced by Touchplan entitled Revisiting the Five Big Ideas Transforming the Design & Construction Industry includes case studies showing the benefits to Lean construction through Touchplan ; and it also examines how teams use Lean construction principles to manage projects, including: